Approved by the Commission at its 137th regular period of sessions,

 1. The Commission, through its Executive Secretariat, shall process the petitions that meet the requirements set forth in Article 28 of these Rules of Procedure.

 2. For this purpose, it shall forward the relevant parts of the petition to the State in question.
-The identity of the petitioner shall not be revealed without his or her express authorization.
 The request for information made to the State shall not constitute a prejudgment with regard to any decision the Commission may adopt on the admissibility of the petition.

-3. The State shall submit its response within two months from the date the request is transmitted.
+3. The State shall submit its response within three months from the date the request is transmitted.
 The Executive Secretariat shall evaluate requests for extensions of this period that are duly founded.
-However, it shall not grant extensions that exceed three months from the date of the first request for information sent to the State.
+However, it shall not grant extensions that exceed four months from the date of transmission of the first request for information sent to the State.

 4. In serious and urgent cases, or when it is believed that the life or personal integrity of a person is in real and imminent danger, the Commission shall request the promptest reply from the State, using for this purpose the means it considers most expeditious.